 Speaking of habits …

 I’ve just started sending out a new (free) small-steps-focused email course to help people get started with an active, plant-based lifestyle.
 It’s called the Beginner’s Guide to Becoming a No Meat Athlete, and it’s replacing my previous e-course that people get when they join the NMA newsletter.
-If you’d like to get the new course, you can check it out here.
+If you’d like to get the new course, you can start here with my free cheat sheet “7-Foods to Eat Every Single Day”.
 (And if you’re already on the email list, don’t worry, I’ll make sure you don’t get duplicate emails!)

 I believe that plant-based is the healthiest way you can eat -- both for how you feel and perform in the short term, and for long-term health.
 But there are a few nutrients that are hard to get from plants, and I didn't want to take a whole multivitamin with so much extra that I'm already getting from my food.
 That's why I created Complement Plus, the perfect nutrient formula for plant-based athletes.

 Complement Plus brings together, in one place, the essential nutrients that are missing from a reasonably diverse, whole food plant-based diet: